By Michael Hilkemeijer

 In 2002, the State of Queensland quoted about the use of ICT in schools as being as such:

-ICT are at the core of learning and teaching in the 21st century.
+ICT is at the core of learning and teaching in the 21st century.
 [Our] future depends on how successfully we integrate ICT in the curriculum and daily learning and teaching.

 Since then, this view has not changed and in fact has been embraced by the arrival of the Digital Technologies curriculum to some extent.
 This is despite the development of ICT capability within it as being different to that when facilitated throughout the other key learning areas.